MonikaSData/School_District_Analysis/README.md

 ## Results
 - *How is the district summary affected?*

-   - No changes have been detected to any metrics under district summary.
+   - No changes have been detected to any metrics under district summary

    ***Original District Summary (before replacing 9th grade math and reading scores for Thomas High School with NaN values)***